 Other Accounts.
-In addition to the Fund, the portfolio managers managed the following other accounts as of July 31, 2023.
+In addition to the Fund, the portfolio managers managed the following other accounts as of July 31, 2024.
 Thomas George, Founder and Portfolio Manager for Grizzle

-Total Number of Accounts Subject to Total Assets of Accounts Subject to a Total Number of Total Assets of a Performance- Performance- Type of Accounts Accounts Accounts Based Fee Based Fee Registered Investment Companies 0 0 0 0 Other Pooled Investment Vehicles 0 0 0 0 Other Accounts 0 0 0 0
+Total Number of Total Assets of

+Total Assets Accounts Subject Accounts Subject

+of to to a Performance-

+Total Number of Accounts a Performance- Based Fee

+Type of Accounts Accounts (millions) Based Fee (millions)

+Registered Investment Companies 0 \$0 0 \$0

+Other Pooled Investment Vehicles 0 \$0 0 \$0